-10.5.4 <FlashBankInfo>
+12.5.4 <FlashBankInfo>

 Specifies a flash bank for the device.
 This allows to use the J-Link flash download functionality with IDEs, debuggers and other software that uses the J-Link DLL (e.g. J-Link Commander) for this device.
 The flash bank can then be programmed via the normal flash download functionality of the J-Link DLL.
-For more information about flash download, please refer to Flash download.
+For more information about flash download, please refer to Flash download .
 For possible limitations etc. regarding newly added flash banks, please refer to Add.
-Info / Considerations / Limitations.
+Info / Considerations / Limitations .

 Parameter Meaning Name String that specifies the name of the flash bank.
 Only used for visualization.
 Can be freely chosen.
 This attribute is mandatory.
-E.g. Name="SPIFI flash"

-Parameter Meaning BaseAddr Hexadecimal value that specifies the start address of the flash bank.
-The J-Link DLL uses this attribute together with MaxSize to determine which memory write accesses per- formed by the debugger, shall be redirected to the flash loader instead of being written directly to the target as nor- mal memory access.
+E.g. Name="SPIFI flash" BaseAddr Hexadecimal value that specifies the start address of the flash bank.
+The J-Link DLL uses this attribute together with MaxSize to determine which memory write accesses performed by the debugger, shall be redirected to the flash loader instead of being written directly to the target as normal memory access.
 This attribute is mandatory.
 E.g. BaseAddr="0x08000000" MaxSize Hexadecimal value that specifies the max. size of the flash bank in bytes.
 For many flash loader types the real bank size may depend on the actual flash being connected (e.g. SPIFI flash where the loader can handle different SPIFI flashes so size may differ from hardware to hardware).
 Also, for some flash loaders the sectorization is extracted from the flash loader at runtime.
 The real size of the flash bank may be smaller than MaxSize but must never be bigger.
-The J-Link DLL uses this attribute together with BaseAddr to determine which memory write accesses performed by the debugger, shall be redirected to the flash loader instead of being writ- ten directly to the target as normal memory access.
+The J-Link DLL uses this attribute together with BaseAddr to determine which memory write accesses performed by the debugger, shall be redirected to the flash loader instead of being written directly to the target as normal memory access.
 This attribute is mandatory.
 E.g. MaxSize="0x80000" Loader String that specifies path to the ELF file that holds the flash loader.
 Path can be relative or absolute.
 If path is relative, it is relative to the location of the JLinkDevices.xml file.
 This attribute is mandatory.
 E.g. Loader="ST/MyFlashLoader.elf" For CMSIS flash loaders the file extension is usually FLM, however any extension is accepted by the J-Link DLL.
 LoaderType Specifies the type of the loader specified by Loader.
 This attribute is mandatory.
-E.g. LoaderType="FLASH_AL- GO_TYPE_OPEN" For a list of valid attribute values, please re- fer to Attribute values LoaderType.
+E.g. LoaderType="FLASH_AL-GO_TYPE_OPEN" For a list of valid attribute values, please refer to Attribute values LoaderType.
+AlwaysPresent Specifies if a flash bank is always present (e.g. internal flash).
+If this element is set to one, this flash bank will be affected by the "erase" command.
+This attribute is optional.
+E.g. AlwaysPresent="1".

 - No separate closing tag.
-Directly closed after attributes have been specified: <FlashBankInfo ... /> - Must not occur outside a <Device> tag
+Directly closed after attributes have been specified:

+<FlashBankInfo ... />

+- Must not occur outside a <Device> tag

-10.5.4.1 Attribute values - LoaderType
+12.5.4.1 Attribute values - LoaderType